 Our meetings are held at the European Catering Reception Pty Ltd, 2 Chief St, Hindmarsh.

-Most attendees meet there early for dinner and a drink together before the meeting begins at 7.30pm.
+Most attendees meet there early (from 6pm) for dinner and a drink together before the meeting begins at 7.30pm.

 Occasionally we have speakers who talk on topics of interest to members -the committee welcomes nominations for topics and speakers.

-- We have a buy sell or swap table.
+- Members can buy sell or swap gear.

 - Membership - You can get info about the club and joining it - see the treasurer, secretary or president.